 What is PCOS?

 PCOS, or polycystic ovarian syndrome, is a common hormonal disorder that affects post-pubescent women.
-This disorder will cause multiple small cysts to appear on the ovaries, irregular menstrual cycles, and excessive production of androgens (male hormones), and insulin resistance.
+This disorder will cause multiple small ovarian cysts to appear on the ovaries, irregular menstrual cycles, and excessive production of androgens (male hormones), and insulin resistance.

 PCOS is also associated with an increased risk of developing other health conditions, such as type 2 diabetes, high blood pressure, and cardiovascular disease.